Abhay Jodhpurkar

 Abhay Jodhpurkar (born 1991) is an Indian singer born in Madhya Pradesh.
 He debuted as a playback singer with the Kannada film God Father in 2012.
 In 2018, he sang "Mere Naam Tu" for Zero, which marks his singing debut in Hindi cinema.
 He is best known for his song "Moongil Thottam", a duet with Harini for the Tamil film Kadal and "E Sanje Eke Jaruthide" for the Kannada film RangiTaranga.
+He is recipient of a National Film Award.